- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

 Step 3.
 Click the down arrow on the Open button, and then click "Open and Repair".
 Microsoft Office will then start to check the Excel document and repair problems or corruption it found.

-How to Fix Excel Cannot Open the File Because the File Format or File Extension Is Not Valid on Mac
+Fix Excel Cannot Open the File Because the File Format or File Extension Is Not Valid on Mac [3 Fixes]

 Some users have reported that they couldn't open Excel files on Mac.
-They also receive this error - Excel cannot open the file because the file format or file extension is not valid.
+They also receive this error - Excel cannot open the file because the file format or extension is invalid.
 If you are faced with this error, you are unable to view or edit your Excel file.
-Follow the solutions below, and you can troubleshoot the Office problems.
+Follow the solutions below, and you can troubleshoot the Office problems and recover the Excel files cannot be opened on Mac.

 Fix 1.
 Restart Excel on Mac